Learn more and get your questions answered in a no-cost kidney education class.

-No. You should not have to quit work when you start dialysis.
-Keeping your job provides benefits including income, health insurance, self-esteem and friendships.
+No. Many people are still able to work while on dialysis.
+Keeping your job can provide benefits including income, health insurance, self-esteem and friendships.
 Working on dialysis tends to pose two related challenges.
 The first challenge is scheduling your job, dialysis and the rest of your life so they don’t conflict.
 The second challenge can be figuring out which dialysis modality is best when you want to work but must be on dialysis.

 If you choose in-center hemodialysis, talk with your nurse or social worker about scheduling your treatments so you miss as little work as possible.
 If you want more freedom in your dialysis schedule, you may ask if home dialysis is available in your area.
 You will need to consult with your doctor to determine if a home modality is right for you.

 Choosing peritoneal dialysis or home hemodialysis, which are both types of home dialysis, may make it easier to work regular hours and perform dialysis.
 If you perform peritoneal dialysis and use an automated cycler at night while you sleep, you will be free of dialysis during the day.
 If you choose to do manual exchanges, you might need a half-hour break and a clean room to do an exchange during the work day.

 Many people are able to work and get dialysis treatments.
 Upon starting dialysis, you may need a few weeks or months to adjust to dialysis, and then a period of working part-time before you get back up to speed.
 When you are ready, you should be able to return to work full-time.

 Get away for awhile, visit friends and relatives or discover exciting destinations across the U.S. DaVita Guest Services Contact Center (GSCC) can help you locate a dialysis facility where you'll be staying.
 Call 1-800-244-0680 to arrange for dialysis while you travel.
 Your social worker can also help you arrange for dialysis treatment at a facility in the areas you will be staying.